mrbruhb/adversarial-attacks-cifar10/README.md

 - Grey-box & Adaptive: ε = 0.04 (~10/255)
 - Universal: ε = 0.06 (~15/255)

-Perturbations are applied to unnormalized images [0,1], then normalised before inference.
+Perturbations are applied to unnormalised images [0,1], then normalised before inference.

 ### Hyperparameters